Broad Spectrum vs Full Spectrum CBD + CBDa

 If you’ve been shopping for CBD (cannabidiol) products, you’ve probably come across a number of different options, and terms such as broad-spectrum CBD and full-spectrum CBD.
 These are two of the most popular choices among CBD consumers.
 For those who are new to CBD, you might be wondering what these terms actually mean.

-In general, the terms refer to what kind of CBD oil is used to make the product.
-Each type contains CBD with similar potential benefits, though each has a slightly different chemical composition.
+Now, back to discussing the spectrum of your product.
+Broad and full spectrum products have slightly different chemical compositions.
 For this reason, the experiences you get with one product may not be the same when using the other.

-In this post, we’ll take a deeper look into the difference between full-spectrum vs. broad-spectrum CBD, the pros and cons of each, and what each is most suited for; to help you determine what might be the right option for you.
+In this post, we’ll take a deeper look into the difference between full-spectrum vs. broad-spectrum CBD + CBDa, along with the pros and cons of each; to help you determine what might be your best option.

 But before we get into the details, it’s important to first understand the basic chemistry of CBD oil.